 State and local hospitals are included in the not-for-profit categories.
 Urban is defined as being part of a Metropolitan Statistical Area (MSA); beds are the total hospital beds set up (as defined in each year's AHA Annual Survey Database).
-Teaching status, which is customarily used for grouping HCUP hospitals was not assigned; interns and residents per bed are not available on the AHA survey so a high value of this indicator of teaching status could not be used for grouping.
+Teaching status, which is customarily used for grouping HCUP hospitals was not assigned as a category for HTYPE; this indicator was not present on the CMS hospital cost reports and so a proxy measure of the ratio of interns and residents per bed was used.
+In regression analyses, the hospital group average cost ratios for large hospitals and teaching versus non-teaching hospitals were not significantly different and so only the hospital bed size was used for defining HTYPE.

-8. Area Wage Index-WI_X / WAGEINDEX
+9. Area Wage Index-WI_X / WAGEINDEX